JoelBrd/Socket/docs/intro.md

 ### Ergonomics

-Want to give some instructions on how to use your Plug incase your distributing it, or plan to use it 2 weeks from now?
+Want to give some instructions on how to use your Plug incase your distributing it, or plan to use it again?
 You can add a [Description](/api/PlugDefinition#Description) that can be easily viewed in 1 Click via the Widget.

 Whenever you make a change to a Plug, it will automatically update the Widget.
-If any changes break the integrity of the `ModuleScript`, **you will be warned!**
+If any changes break the integrity of the `ModuleScript`, **you will be warned** in the output window!

 It can be cumbersome to make changes whenever you want to alter the functionality of your Plug - `Fields` come to the rescue!
 You can define field values on the Widget that can then be read from instantly in your Plug [Function](/api/PlugDefinition#Function)